 The average life of an AR-15 barrel is about 20,000 rounds.
-Let’s assume, generously, that the average new shooter goes to the range once a month and fires 100 rounds through their rifle per session.
+Let’s generously assume that the average new shooter goes to the range once a month and fires 100 rounds through their rifle per session.
 At that pace, it would take about 16 years to wear out that barrel.

-I want you to understand that the ultra specialized configurations only make a significant difference when in the hands of highly practiced shooters.
-A master class level shooter will pick up a bone stock AR-15 off the shelf and still outshoot a novice equipped with a fully custom top-end match rifle.
-Up until 2014, I would have told you that it wasn’t possible to land hits at 1000 yards with a bone stock M16A2, and then I read about Shawn at Loose Rounds doing it.
+I want you to understand that the ultra-specialized configurations only make a significant difference in the hands of highly practiced shooters.
+A master-class level competitor using a bone stock AR-15 will still trounce a novice equipped with a fully custom top-end match rifle.

 - Mission drives gear

 Make your decisions on what you need it to do.
 Many of us fall into the trap of buying things for the wrong reason and then try to shoehorn them into roles they’re not suited for.

 If you are going to buy it, buy something nice enough to last.